 In summary, for those thinking about pursuing a coaching certification course, the above “top ten” reasons to choose ACT’s LPCC program should be used as a checklist to compare their program to the competition.

-Learn more about ACT’s Leadership & Performance Coach Training Certification Program as well as related professional development programs through their website at: https://actleader.com/.
+Click here to learn more about ACT’s Leadership & Performance Coach Training Certification Program

 Written by: Dr. Mike Beckmann